dfelinto/blender-manual/manual/animation/keyframes/introduction.rst

 Visualization
 =============

-There are some important visualization features in the 3D Views that can help animation.
+There are some important visualization features in the 3D Viewport that can help animation.

-When the current frame is a keyframe for the current active object, the name of this object (shown in the upper left corner of the 3D Views) turns yellow.
+When the current frame is a keyframe for the current active object, the name of this object (shown in the upper left corner of the 3D Viewport) turns yellow.

 .. figure:: /images/animation_keyframes_introduction_visualization.png
    :align: center